UW-Macrostrat/map-ingestion/README.md

 + vector geometry
 + age
 + lithology / description

+You should check your proposed source for overlap with other maps already in the system.
+Our staging area for maps: https://dev.macrostrat.org/api/v2/defs/sources?all&format=geojson_bare

 ### 2. Process geospatial data
 Data comes in many different formats.
 If there are numerous download options available, choose GeoDatabase (.gdb), shapefile (.shp), and ArcInfo Coverage/Interchange (.e00), in that order of priority.